Saikarthik-Ramakrishnan/darwin-board/README.md

 Open [http://127.0.0.1:8765](http://127.0.0.1:8765).
 Choose a target, search budget, and fault scenario, then step through tuning, injection, and recovery.
-The lab supports light and dark themes and exports the complete experiment trace as JSON.

 Run the terminal demonstration: